Fixed Mindset vs Growth Mindset: Rewire Your Mindset Today!

 The first step to upgrading your mindset is to understand that mindsets are just underlying belief systems.

-And beliefs are just thoughts that you’ve thought over and over again until they become part of your subconscious programming.
+Beliefs are just thoughts that you’ve thought over and over again until they become part of your subconscious programming.

 Here’s how it works: Every time you have a thought, it triggers a chemical reaction in your brain.
 These chemicals then tell your cells what to do.